mlcommons/training/large_language_model_pretraining/nemo/README.md

 ### Test data order

 We use the first 47M tokens in the validation dataset for validation.
-We do not shuffle the validation dataset.
+We **do not shuffle** the validation dataset.

 # 4. Model
 ### Publication/Attribution

 The model largely follows the Llama 3.1 405B [paper](https://arxiv.org/abs/2407.21783).
-The main difference is that the model parameters is *to be determined from experiments*.
+Two noticeable differences are:
+1. We replace the paper's TikTokenizer with the **Mixtral 8x22b tokenizer** in this benchmark.
+Please refer to the [Tokenizer](#tokenizer) section for more details.
+1. We replace the paper's AdamW with the **Adam optimizer** in this benchmark.
+Please refer to the [Optimizer](#optimizer-spec) section for more details.

 ### Model details